 NOTE: Course providers are approved but not associated with the Division of Motor Vehicles (DMV).

 The Secretary of Transportation has approved the following agencies to provide the behavioral modification/attitudinal-driving course.
 The course is a minimum of 8 hours long and is offered in all three counties.
 The fee for the course is $100.00 and is payable to the course provider.
-When you complete the behavior modification course, you must present DMV with a copy of the course completion as proof of compliance.
+When you complete the behavior modification course, the provider will send the notification of completion electronically to DMV within 48 hours.

 Delaware Safety Council